 “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.” -----Romans 12:2

 Many different structures of community life can be proposed, and the structure outlined below is just one.

 The Church already has a structure that a young adult community can use.
 I recommend that every young adult house be under the auspices of the parish it is within.
 The parish is under the diocese, and the diocese is under The Vatican, thus the young adult houses will be less likely to fall into schism and/or heresy.

 The young adults will already have plenty on their hands if they simply do what they can to help the parish their house is within.
-Furthermore, the pastor will love them even more for the aid the young adults provide.

 "For no other foundation can any one lay than that which is laid, which is Jesus Christ” ( 1 Corinthians 3:11).